Contact us on: 01354 740896-07534 419 276

 Iron and Manganese can be removed from water by using media which encourages reaction between the contaminant and oxygen present in the water.
 This reaction forms an insoluble precipitate which can then be filtered out by the media bed.
 The media acts “catalytically”, which means that although it triggers the reaction it is not used up as part of the process, thus giving long life from a single filter.
 A choice of media are available, Pyrolox, Filox & Birm.
 All are based on Manganese Dioxide but with Pyrolox and Filox having more active sites.

 In order to remove accumulated deposits from the filter bed, the water flow through the filter is reversed (backwashed).
 Water is run to drain at a high flow rate to separate the deposits from the filter media.
-The control valve completes the backwash cycle which is normally set to automatically back wash at the intervals and times set during the installation.
+The control valve completes the backwash cycle which is normally set to automatically backwash at the intervals and times set during the installation.

 Contact assemblies are used a lot in well water treatment systems.
-They are designed to aerate water.
+They are designed to aerate the water.
 Air is drawn in

 using a Mazzei injector which then mixes inside the vessel, This helps by initiating the oxidation of Iron and Manganese.
 Precipitation starts to occur which can then be

-removed using a multi media filter, before the water reaches the main catalytic filter.
+removed using a multi-media filter before the water reaches the main catalytic filter.

 Commercial Triplex iron and manganese removal system.

 The Triplex vessel uses a unique blend containing a Ph correction media, an Iron and Manganese removal media, and a physical filter media.
 This works in three ways and has the combined effect of raising the Ph of the water ( eliminating the acidity), precipitating any dissolved iron and Manganese in the water, and finally filtering out this precipitate.
 Clean water is then passed to service ready for use.
-Unlike other Iron and Manganese removal systems, the Triplex filter has a equal backwash and service flow.
-This means that the load on the borehole pump is minimised, with no requirement for backwash booster pumps.
+Unlike other Iron and Manganese removal systems, the Triplex filter has an equal backwash and service flow.
+This means that the load on the borehole pump is minimized, with no requirement for backwash booster pumps.
 This makes Triplex ideally suited to domestic and light commercial well water treatment applications with flow rates up to 4m3 per hour.